giantswarm/swarm-ogar/README.md

 ### Run Locally, Share Globally
 If you would like to share your local Ogar server with friends who are not on your local network, you'll need to install [Ngrok](https://ngrok.com/):

+1. Signup and [login](https://dashboard.ngrok.com/user/login) to Ngrok.
 1. Download the `ngrok` client from the [downloads page](https://ngrok.com/download).
 1. Double click the zip file and move the `ngrok` executable into a directory where you can run it.
 On OSX, I put it in `/usr/local/bin/ngrok`
 1. Start the Ogar server locally by doing a `make docker-run` in the `swarm-ogar` directory.
 1. In another terminal, type the following:

 ```
+ngrok token <token_from_dashboard_ngrok_com>
-ngrok http 192.168.59.103:443
+ngrok tcp 192.168.59.103:443
 ```

 *Note: This would work even if you were running Ogar natively on your computer in NodeJS.
 You would need to change the command slightly by simply leaving out the IP address:*

 ```
-ngrok http 443
+ngrok tcp 443
 ```

-When the `ngrok` overview page comes up, copy the URL with `ngrok.io` in it and give it to your friends.
+When the `ngrok` overview page comes up, copy the URL with `tcp.ngrok.io` in it and give it to your friends.
 They'll need to open up the JavaScript console in their web browser and then type something like this to connect:

-    connect("cdca36d8.ngrok.io")
+    connect("ws://0.tcp.ngrok.io:51721")

+Make sure you use `ws://` before the URL!

 ### Deploy to Giant Swarm
 Giant Swarm's service is a bit of a cross between [Heroku](https://heroku.com) and [Digital Ocean](https://digitalocean.com).
 The service is currently in closed Alpha test, but you can [apply for an account](https://giantswarm.io) and then [ping the team](https://twitter.com/giantswarm) for access.